Left- and right-hand traffic: Samoa

-South America

-Brazil was a colony of Portugal until the early 19th century and during this century and the early 20th century had mixed rules, with some regions still on LHT, switching these remaining regions to RHT in 1928, the same year Portugal switched sides.
-Other Central and South American countries that later switched from LHT to RHT include Argentina, Chile, Panama, Paraguay, and Uruguay.

-Suriname, along with neighbouring Guyana, are the only two remaining LHT countries in South America.

 Potential future shifts

 Rwanda and Burundi, former Belgian colonies in Central Africa, are RHT but are considering switching to LHT like neighbouring members of the East African Community (EAC).
 A survey in 2009 found that 54% of Rwandans favoured the switch.
 Reasons cited were the perceived lower costs of RHD vehicles, easier maintenance and the political benefit of harmonising traffic regulations with other EAC countries.
 The survey indicated that RHD cars were 16% to 49% cheaper than their LHD counterparts.
 In 2014, an internal report by consultants to the Ministry of Infrastructure recommended a switch to LHT.
-In 2015, the ban on RHD vehicles was lifted; RHD trucks from neighbouring countries cost $1000 less than LHD models imported from Europe.
+In 2015, the ban on RHD vehicles was lifted; RHD trucks from neighbouring countries cost $1,000 less than LHD models imported from Europe.

 Changing sides at borders

 Although many LHT jurisdictions are on islands, there are cases where vehicles may be driven from LHT across a border into a RHT area.
 Such borders are mostly located in Africa and southern Asia.
 The Vienna Convention on Road Traffic regulates the use of foreign registered vehicles in the 78 countries that have ratified it.

 LHT Thailand has three RHT neighbours: Cambodia, Laos, and Myanmar.
 Most of its borders use a simple traffic light to do the switch, but there are also interchanges that enable the switch while keeping up a continuous flow of traffic.

-There are four road border crossing points between Hong Kong and mainland China.
+There are six road border crossing points between Hong Kong and mainland China.
 In 2006, the daily average number of vehicle trips recorded at Lok Ma Chau was 31,100.
 The next largest is Man Kam To, where there is no changeover system and the border roads on the mainland side Wenjindu intersect as one-way streets with a main road.

 The Takutu River Bridge (which links LHT Guyana and RHT Brazil) is the only border in the Americas where traffic changes sides.

-Although the United Kingdom is separated from Continental Europe by the English Channel, the level of cross-Channel traffic is very high; the Channel Tunnel alone carries 3.5 million vehicles per year by the Eurotunnel Shuttle between the UK and France.